LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_ab.md

 fastboot devices
 ```
     {% include alerts/tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
+    {% include alerts/tip.html content="Some devices have buggy USB support while in bootloader mode, if you see `fastboot` hanging with no output when using commands such as `fastboot getvar .. `, `fastboot boot ...`, `fastboot flash ...` you may want to try a different USB port (preferably a USB Type-A 2.0 one) or a USB hub." %}

 5. Temporarily flash a recovery on your device by typing:
 ```